 Students in this academy focus on all aspects of the engineering design process preparing them for the changing demands and professions of the 21st century.
 Following the engineering design process, they will work in teams to develop creative and innovative ideas, solving many hands-on, authentic engineering problems.
-Prototypes of the ideas are designed and fabricated and then tested and modified in quick iterative cycles.
+Prototypes of the ideas are designed, fabricated, tested, and modified in quick iterative cycles.
 Students will become proficient with design thinking, computer modeling software, basic welding and machining, and interdisciplinary teamwork preparing them for continued study in a variety of engineering careers.

-- · Maintain a C average in all academy coursework. - Complete senior level coursework through a work-site experience (students must provide their own transportation) OR by participating in the on-campus (ARL) course of advanced skills, which includes a capstone project.
+- Maintain a C average in all academy coursework. - Complete senior level coursework through a work-site experience (students must provide their own transportation) OR by participating in the on-campus (ARL) course of advanced skills, which includes a capstone project.

-9th Grade 10th Grade 11th Grade 12th Grade English 9 English 10 English 11 English 12 Algebra I or above Geometry or above Algebra II or above Mathematics Science Science Science Elective U.S. History American Government World History Elective Technology Education Fine Arts Requirement Systems Management Systems Engineering Lifetime Fitness/Health Elective Solutions - G/T CT-675-2 Systems Engineering Innovation - G/T CT-665-3 Elective Elective Elective IIIII0valioII - G/T CT-005-3
+9th Grade 10th Grade 11th Grade 12th Grade English 9 English 10 English 11 English 12 Algebra I or above Geometry or above Algebra II or above Mathematics Science Science Science Elective U.S. History American Government World History Elective Technology Education Fine Arts Requirement Health II/Elective Systems Engineering Lifetime Fitness/Health I Elective Systems Management Innovation - G/T CT-665-3 Elective Elective Solutions - G/T CT-675-2 Innovation